The most interesting facts about Senegal, from killer hippopotamuses, Africa’s Mecca and Africa’s tallest statue.

 23. Senegal is home to Africa’s tallest statue.
 The 49m African Renaissance Monument is said to have cost $27 million and was created by North Korean artists.

 24. Senegal’s national symbol is the lion.
-A lion is the soccer team’s mascot, one adorns the presidential seal and lion statues are often placed at the entrances to towns and in front of military installations.
-However, decades of hunting and development has almost wiped them out.
+It serves as the mascot for the national soccer team, graces the presidential seal, and appears in statues at town entrances and military installations.
+However, decades of hunting and development have nearly driven these majestic creatures to extinction.
 Niokolo-Koba National Park holds the last remaining lion population in Senegal.

 25. In the space of 10 years, 25 fishermen were mauled to death by “killer hippopotamuses” in the rivers of Senegal.